frank26080115/LedStripCarHud/electrical/readme.md

  * Power Switch is a S802C21S207Q
  * 3mm LED for heartbeat, plus a 1K resistor to limit the current to this LED
  * Wires, passive components, pin headers, chip socket

+## Notes ##

+ * Remove the LED from the Teensy.
+It is shared with SCK (SPI clock), removing the LED will remove some load and capacitance from that signal.
+Do this if you find the clock signal to be weak (low amplitude and/or too much slope).
+I honestly don't know if this is even a real problem but I've gotten into this habit (remove LEDs) on all Arduino products, the resistors used on the LEDs always have too low of a resistance and causes problems.